burakcayirli/ELE-489_Homework_2/README.md

 3. Run each cell step-by-step.
 4. The best model will be trained and evaluated automatically.
 5. Visual outputs include the decision tree and feature importance plot.

-## Notes

-- Make sure the dataset has been properly preprocessed (e.g., no missing values).
-- Adjust column names and paths in the notebook if needed.